vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 #### retry_backoff_secs

-The amount of time to wait before attempting a failed request again.
+The amount of time to wait before attempting the first retry for a failed request.
+Once, the first retry has failed the fibonacci sequence will be used to select future backoffs.
 See [Retry Policy](#retry-policy) for more info.

 </Field>